ramnezer/herodium-auto-security-system/README.md

 #### auto-move-malware with real-time-scanner for home(default) or target directory
 #

-If you want to make the detection system mor autonomous you have the option to automatically move threats with real-time-home-scanner to a special test directory named 'virus-found'
+If you want to make the detection system more autonomous you have the option to automatically remove threats.
-Located in: /home/user_name/auto-clamIPS/VIRUS-FOUND/

-Within this directory a zip file will be created that will include all the infected files and will allow the user to make a selection between the files.if you come to the conclusion that there is nothing important in the zip file you can just delete it, Deleting the zip will not have a negative effect on the program, The program will create a new zip as soon as needed again.

-To prevent unwanted loop of the detection system after malware detection,the program will put the directory 'VIRUS-FOUND' in ignore mode.this ignore command will not include the scheduled scanners.

 #### !!!
 Note !!!

-auto-move-malware will not include the regular schedulers (full scan and home)for the reason that sometimes 'auto-move' may be too aggressive.the real-time-scanner includes a backup scan in case it fails or in case malware is found,the backup scan will include the entire home directory and if you choose to enable 'auto-move' its settings will also be included in this scan !
+auto-remove-malware will not include the regular schedulers (full scan and home),the real-time-scanner includes a backup scan in case it fails or in case malware is found,the backup scan will include the entire home directory and if you choose to enable 'auto-move' its settings will also be included in this scan !

-#### !!!
-Warning !!!
+#### !
+Warning !

-If there are files in your home or target directory that are compatible with windows that have undergone reverse engineering with tools like wine to run on linux distro,the antivirus may identify them as a risk and in case you choose to automatically move risks they might move to 'VIRUS-FOUND' directory
+If there are files in your home or target directory that are compatible with windows that have undergone reverse engineering with tools like wine to run on linux distro,the antivirus may identify them as a risk and in case you choose to automatically remove risks they might delete.

+It is also not recommended to use unofficial sources for clam database under this concept,especially not with "auto-remove" option !

 #### Use this option only if you know what you are doing !